rodegerdts/Pyalmanac/README.md

 ## Requirements

 &nbsp;&nbsp;&nbsp;&nbsp;Most of the computation is done by the free Pyephem library.
-&nbsp;&nbsp;&nbsp;&nbsp;Typesetting is done by TeX/LaTeX so you first need to install:
+&nbsp;&nbsp;&nbsp;&nbsp;Typesetting is done by MiKTeX or TeX Live so you first need to install:

 * Python v3.4 or higher (the latest version is recommended)
 * PyEphem